a7sutha/portfolio/README.md

 - Added hover animation to logo
 - Fixed overlapping issue on mobile
 - Updated resume file
+- Fixed refresh 404 error on all pages

 ### v1.0.0 – September 2025
 - Initial release of the portfolio